wdrach/pycolor/README.md

 # Functions
 #### fg (object):

-	`fg` is an object within color that will return a simple escape sequence for a specified color. fg is only meant to be used with the standard 16 colors (black, red, green, yellow, blue, magenta, cyan, white, lightred, lightgreen, lightyellow, lightblue, lightmagenta, lightcyan).
-To set the escape sequence just call `fg.color` (i.e. `fg.lightblue`).
-The reset sequence can be called by `fg.reset` or just `fg.re`.
-Lastly, you can call colors by their one or two letter designation (b, r, g, y, bl, m, c, w, lr, lg, ly, lb, lm, lc, respectively) in the same manner (i.e. `fg.lb`)
+	fg is an object within color that will return a simple escape sequence for a specified color. fg is only meant to be used with the standard 16 colors (black, red, green, yellow, blue, magenta, cyan, white, lightred, lightgreen, lightyellow, lightblue, lightmagenta, lightcyan).
+To set the escape sequence just call fg.color (i.e. fg.lightblue).
+The reset sequence can be called by fg.reset or just fg.re.
+Lastly, you can call colors by their one or two letter designation (b, r, g, y, bl, m, c, w, lr, lg, ly, lb, lm, lc, respectively) in the same manner (i.e. fg.lb)

 #### bg (object):

-	`bg` is exactly the same in every way as fg, except it returns the background escape sequence instead of the foreground escape sequence
+	bg is exactly the same in every way as fg, except it returns the background escape sequence instead of the foreground escape sequence

 #### atr (object):

-	`atr` works similarly to bg and fg, except it is for attributes.
+	atr works similarly to bg and fg, except it is for attributes.
 Supported attributes are reset_all, bold, dim, underline, blink, and negative.
 The short names are ra, bo, d, ul, bl, and n respectively

 #### reset_all:

-	`reset_all` resets all attributes, formatting, and colors.
+	reset_all resets all attributes, formatting, and colors.
 Usually only used internally, but can be usefull nonetheless

 #### get_bold, get_dim, get_underline, get_blink(speed), get_negative:

-	These get functions return their respective escape sequences. `get_blink` takes a single input being the speed (which is either 0 or 1)
+	These get functions return their respective escape sequences. get_blink takes a single input being the speed (which is either 0 or 1)

 #### get_color_esc(attribute, color):

-	`get_color_esc` returns the escape sequence for the given color.
-It takes two variables, attribute, which is either `'fg'` or `'bg'`, and the color, which can be a number from 0 to 256 or a valid xterm 256 color name
+	get_color_esc returns the escape sequence for the given color.
+It takes two variables, attribute, which is either 'fg' or 'bg', and the color, which can be a number from 0 to 256 or a valid xterm 256 color name

 #### make_rainbow(string, start_color='rand'):